 Hadda Ait Oukdim-Conte, Upper School Science Teacher

-“Individualized learning means that every student can reach his or her own potential.
+“Individualized learning means that every student can reach their own potential.
 I think the reason why a teacher becomes a teacher is to support a student’s own learning path.
 This means that students who are struggling can find joy and learn to their full potential, but it also means that students who are excelling can continue to challenge themselves.
 As a teacher, you have a wonderful opportunity to help all students take away something from the class."

-Lisa Merritt, Director of College Counseling
+Lisa Merritt, Co-Director of College Counseling

 “I like to say that no two transcripts are alike, and that is a great compliment to our students.
 At the end of their Upper School career students have created a unique academic path.
 All of our students have opportunities to bring their passions to interdisciplinary projects, like Junior Workshop, and some connect it to the real world with their Senior Work experience.
 Calhoun is a place where there are so many resources that can be customized no matter who students are.

 It’s important to have a strong relationship between students and teachers because students have trust in those who are guiding them.
 Students know that it’s okay to be curious and that their teacher is going to support them in figuring out how best to interrogate an emerging passion.
 I see students who feel incredibly empowered to self advocate.
 They're really comfortable talking to adults as peers, and those are skills that are going serve them incredibly well, both here at Calhoun and in the world beyond Calhoun.”